-Council will set a Targeted Services TUAC on every separately used or inhabited portion of a rating unit in the District, differentiated by rating areas, to fund the Non-subsidised Roading Activity and part fund the Swimming Pool Activity.
-The Rating Areas for the purpose of levying the Targeted Services TUAC will be the Te Kuiti Urban and Periphery Rating Area and the Rural Rating Area (rest of the District).
+Council will set a Targeted Services TUAC per separately used or inhabited part of a rating unit in the District, differentiated by rating areas, to fund the Non-subsidised Roading Activity and part fund the Swimming Pool Activity.
+The Rating Areas for the purpose of levying the Targeted Services TUAC will be the Te Kuiti Urban and Periphery Rating Area and the Rural Area (rest of the District, not including Rating units in the Te Kuiti urban and periphery Rating area).

-Targeted Services TUAC Charge Total Revenue Requirement (\$000)
+Targeted Services TUAC Charge per SUIP Total Revenue Requirement (\$000)

 Te Kuiti Urban and Periphery \$185 431

-Rural \$35 112
+Rural Area \$35 112

-(b) Targeted Services TUAC - Piopio Wider Benefit Rating Areas
+(b) Piopio Sewerage TUAC - Piopio Wider Benefit Rating Areas

-Council will set a Targeted Services TUAC on every separate rating unit situated within the Piopio Wider Benefit Rating Area to assist the funding of the sewerage reticulation networks in Piopio.
+Council will set a Targeted Services TUAC on every rating unit situated within the Piopio Wider Benefit Rating Area to assist the funding of the sewerage reticulation networks in Piopio.
 The rationale for use of this rate is contained in the Revenue and Financing Policy.

-Targeted Services TUAC Charge Total Revenue Requirement (\$000) TUAC \$10 6
+Targeted Services TUAC Charge Total Revenue Requirement (\$000) Piopio Wider Benefit Rating Area \$10 6

-(c) Targeted Services TUAC - Piopio Township and Piopio Wider Benefit Rating Areas (Piopio Retirement Village Contribution)
+(c) Piopio Retirement Village TUAC, Piopio Township and Piopio Wider Benefit Rating Area

-Council will set a Targeted Services TUAC on every rating unit situated within the Piopio Township and the Piopio Wider Benefit Rating Area to fund the support of the continued delivery of elderly housing accommodation services provided by the Piopio Retirement Trust Inc. through the remission of service charges.
+Council will set a Targeted Services TUAC per rating unit situated within the Piopio Township and the Piopio Wider Benefit Rating Area to fund the support of the continued delivery of elderly housing accommodation services provided by the Piopio Retirement Trust Inc. through the remission of service charges.
 The rationale for use of this rate is contained in the Revenue and Financing Policy.

-Targeted Services TUAC Charge Total Revenue Requirement (\$000) TUAC \$23 17
+Targeted Services TUAC Charge Total Revenue Requirement (\$000) Piopio Wider Benefit Rating Area and Piopio Township \$23 17

-(d) Rural Stormwater TUAC
+(d) Rural Stormwater TUAC - Rural Rating Area

-Council will set a TUAC on every separately used or inhabited portion of a rating unit in the rural areas of the District to fund the Rural Stormwater Activity.
-The Rating Area for the purpose of levying the Rural Stormwater TUAC will be the Rural Rating Area (rest of the District).
+Council will set a TUAC per separately used or inhabited part of a rating unit in the Rural Rating Area of the District to fund the Rural Stormwater Activity.